-Removal of an incomplete grade: The removal of an "Incomplete" (T) is the student's responsibility.
-All coursework must be completed by the end of the regular semester (fall or spring) following the semester in which the 'I' was granted.
-An 'I' will remain on the student's transcript for one regular semester (fall or spring) beyond the semester in which the "Incomplete" was entered.
-At the conclusion of that one semester, the grade of 'I' will be converted into a grade of 'F' unless the instructor has submitted a grade change.
+Note: The removal of an "I" grade is the student's responsibility.
+All coursework must typically be completed by the end of the next regular (fall or spring) semester after the Incomplete was granted.
+An Incomplete will remain on the student's transcript for one (1) regular semester (fall or spring), or until the instructor submits a grade change (whichever occurs first).
+Requests for an extended additional semester must be discussed with the instructor, and if approved, the instructor must notify the Registrar's Office prior to conversion of the Incomplete grade to an F.